 The Addiction Studies Certificate program prepares individuals to work in an entry-level position in a substance abuse program.
 Coursework includes training in how to assist individuals and families with a variety of issues arising from addiction problems.

-Related ProgramsAssociate of Arts (AARTS)with a focus in Social Work, Criminal Justice, or Psychology, or as an added credential for Nursing or other health related programs
+Related ProgramsHuman & Social Services (HSS)Associate of Arts (AARTS) with focus in Social Work or Criminal Justice or PsychologyCertificate can be added as a credential for students in Nursing or other health programs

 Graduates Are Prepared To